MouronRoger/eulogos/docs/xml-formatting/eulogos-test-plan.md

 ---

 This test plan provides a comprehensive approach to verifying the quality of the Eulogos Text Export System enhancement, ensuring that both the XML formatting improvements and export functionality meet the project requirements.
+The testing strategy aligns with the implementation roadmap and will support the successful delivery of all features.